 Having risk factors doesn’t guarantee a diagnosis.
 It simply means you may have a greater chance of developing the disease.
 Learn more about how the OVA1 family of products is improving ovarian cancer detection.

 Benefits of OVA1

 Historically, physicians have utilized the CA-125 as a blood test to evaluate the likelihood of ovarian cancer in patients.
-While there are no FDA-cleared ovarian cancer screening tests available, OVA1 (MIA) was developed to be better than CA-125 alone at detecting all types of ovarian cancer in patients with a pelvic mass scheduled for surgery.
+While there are no FDA-cleared ovarian cancer screening tests available, OVA1 (MIA) is an FDA-cleared ovarian cancer risk test that was developed to be better than CA-125 alone at detecting all types of ovarian cancer in patients with a pelvic mass scheduled for surgery.
 OVA1 (MIA) is highly sensitive meaning a low-risk patient should be managed by their obstetrician/ gynecologist or an elevated-risk patient should be referred to a gynecologic oncologist for surgical treatment.
-Your OVA1 (MIA) score determines if your mass is at lower risk for ovarian cancer or at a higher risk.
-Patients with elevated cancer risk may benefit from treatment by a gynecologic oncologist who specializes in the diagnosis and treatment of cancer in the reproductive organs.
+Patients with elevated OVA1 and therefore a cancer risk may benefit from treatment by a gynecologic oncologist who specializes in the diagnosis and treatment of cancer in the reproductive organs.
 If cancer is present, getting to a specialist for the first surgery increases a woman’s chance of survival up to 40 percent.

 Patients appropriate for referral to a gynecologic oncologist may benefit from:

 - Effective surgery and treatment

 - Timely medical management